GetOccasion/occasion-apidocs/source/includes/sdk/_payment_information.md

 2. Add a callback to the submit event of the overall `window.order` widget form *(not the credit card form)*.
 3. When the submit callback is executed, send the credit card data to the payment processor.
 The payment processor will provide a function or endpoint that allows you to send credit card data to their server and receive in return a payment method token corresponding to the cached payment method on their server.
 4. Use this payment method token to build a `CreditCard` and charge it for the remaining balance of the order.
-Chapter 12 will explain `order.balance` in more detail.
+Chapter 12 will explain `order.outstandingBalance` in more detail.
 5. Carry through with the original submit event that was fired, and save the order to the server.
 See Chapter 13 for implementation.

 **TODO: INFORMATION ON USING OCCASION'S ENV KEYS**